 After a full Southern breakfast, complete with biscuits (a Natchez staple), enjoy a guided tour of the residence.

-Travelers know that location is key when choosing accommodations, and Germantown Inn in Nashville, Tennessee, is in the ideal spot.
-Situated in a walkable neighborhood, accessible to coffee shops and restaurants, a few blocks from the state capitol and relatively close to downtown, the property lets you enjoy the excitement and relax in the serene with a visit to the parlor area or courtyard.
+Travelers know that location is key when choosing accommodations, and Germantown Inn in Nashville, Tenn., is in the ideal spot.
+Situated in a walkable neighborhood, accessible to coffee shops and restaurants, a few blocks from the state capitol and relatively close to downtown, the property lets you enjoy the excitement and relax in serenity with a visit to the parlor area or courtyard.

 The boutique inn consists of two buildings.
 The larger one, built in the mid-1800s, once served as a shoe cobbler's home and houses six rooms named after presidents.
-While it is historic and has many of its original features, it has been updated with modern touches.
+While historic and has many original features, it has been updated with modern touches.
 The smaller building, built in 2018, has four rooms named after women in history.
-Among the room amenities include free Wi-Fi, plush bathrobes and Frette linen.
+Room amenities include free Wi-Fi, plush bathrobes and Frette linen.

 For meals, enjoy a continental breakfast, an early evening appetizer of complimentary beer or wine served with a charcuterie board and more.

-Experience a slice of old Florida while staying at Turtle Beach Inn in Indian Pass.
+Experience a slice of old Florida at Turtle Beach Inn in Indian Pass, Fla.

 Located in the Panhandle, the property exudes laid-back charm.
 Its porches and sundecks beckon you to exhale and relax as you take in the sweeping views of the Gulf of Mexico.